-When you make withdrawals from an IRA, you treat your basis differently from deductible contributions and interest.
-You already paid tax on the nondeductible contributions, so when you withdraw them, they're tax free.
+When you withdraw from an IRA, you treat the basis differently from deductible contributions and interest.
+You already paid tax on the nondeductible contributions, so you don't owe taxes when you withdraw them.
 IRS Publication 590 explains how to figure the nontaxable percentage of each withdrawal you take from your account.
 You have to follow the formula.
 Even if it's better for your taxes to withdraw everything from the basis this year, that's not an option.

-If you convert some of your traditional IRA to a Roth, you have to pay income tax on the conversion: A $5,000 IRA-to-Roth transfer counts as $5,000 in added income, for instance.
+If you convert some of your traditional IRA to a Roth, you'll pay income tax on the conversion: A $5,000 IRA-to-Roth transfer counts as $5,000 in added income, for instance.
 However the part of your conversion that comes from the basis is tax free.
 As with withdrawals, you can't take money just out of the basis and leave the taxable funds in the account.

 If you have multiple IRAs, the tax calculations use the combined basis in all your accounts, no matter which account you actually withdraw from.

 If you inherit an IRA, that has no effect on the basis.
-Say your mother dies and leaves you a $40,000 IRA with a $12,000 basis.
-When you inherit, the account still has a $12,000 basis.
-You calculate the basis on a withdrawal just as your mother would have.
-You don't factor in the basis from your other IRAs when figuring out how much of the withdrawal from the inherited IRA is taxable.
+If your mother dies and leaves you a $40,000 IRA with a $12,000 basis, the account keeps the 12,000 basis.
+You calculate the basis on a withdrawal just as your mother would have, but don't factor in the basis from your other IRAs when figuring out how much of the withdrawal from your inherited IRA is taxable.
 The exception is if you inherit the IRA from your spouse and elect to treat it as your own account — something allowed to spouses but no other beneficiaries.